lodauria/IoT_Group_Project/Technology.md

 The major software components are:

-- In entrance device there is a **computer vision software** to identify the boat entering
+- The **plate recognition software** in the cameras at the marina entrance
-- A **web interface**  used to see the current status of the marina and to book a dock
+- A **web interface** used get a reservation and to use the enter detection system via GPS
+- **Firmwares** of monitor and dock devices
+- **Cloud software** that manages the reservation and assigns the dock. [more details](./src/AWS)

 ![Software component](resources/images/network_infrastructure.png)

-For the communication inside the marina LoRaWAN is used.
+For the communication inside the marina LoRaWAN is used, while the cameras are connected directly to the AWS MQTT broker.

 Software work flow examples: